M-Audio MicroTrack II Review

 - CD-ROM containing the USer Guide, test tones, and Audacity editing software

+The most notable omission from this list is a compact flash card.
+Most other companies offer a token 128-512 mb-sized flash card to get you started.
+Seems like M-Audio could have done the same.
 Ease of UseThe MicroTrack II is easier to use than version I. The volume meters make level-setting much easier than it was with the little red and green lights.
 The formerly twitchy Nav Button is now fairly stable.
 The REC button can be programmed as a "REC PAUSE" button to avoid creating dozens of files while setting levels.
 The first firmware update was posted on 28 Dec 2007.
-Specifications, manuals and update information can be found M-Audio's
+M-Audio's new, "more professional" features and enhancements in the MicroTrack II include: - extended input gain range

 - analog input limiter with bypass